-- Hold a valid, active LVN license in the state of California. - Graduate from an accredited LVN/LPN program. - · Meet all requirements for admission as identified in the College Catalog. - Successfully complete NURS 110.
+- Hold a valid, active LVN license in the state of California. - Graduate from an accredited LVN/LPN program. - · Meet all requirements for admission as identified in the College Catalog and the Nursing Education Department brochure. - Successfully complete NURS 110.

 Upon successful completion of NURS 110, the student has two academic years to enroll in the nursing program.
 If the student is unable to enroll within two academic years, for any reason other than lack of space in the program, the student will be required to repeat NURS 110.